siramsay/100-days-of-code-R3/README.md

 *3D Cubes Utility*
 1. Work out the left and right sides transform for the centred cube.
+- The solution was to add flex display and centre the elements so that all measurement of the transform was calculated from the centre.
+The only way to really see this was to visually study it and start with a clean slate. i.e remove all transforms values on the faces.
 - See todo in code and book #

 **Link to work:**